Soya Chunks Curry Recipe (Meal Maker Curry)

 Soya chunks are textured vegetable protein made from defatted soya flour, after extracting soya bean oil.
 Also known as nutri-nuggets, meal maker, soya nuggets, soya vadi, these are a kind of mock meat that is immensely popular in India.

 They are considered healthy, protein rich and a good alternate to those who want to refrain from eating meat.
 Soya chunks are used in various dishes like curries, pulaos, fried rice, biryani, appetizers and stir fry dishes.
+However since these are processed it is advisable to eat them in moderation.
+Also using organic soya chunks or at least NON-GMO is highly recommended.
+If you love soya, you can also try out these Tofu Tikka Masala and Tofu Curry

+How are soya chunks used?
 Since these are dehydrated and defatted product they need to be soaked well in hot or warm water until softened.
 Then they are squeezed off to remove the soaked up water.
 Soya chunks are finally rinsed well a few times and then used.

-My Soya Chunks Recipe
+My Recipe

 This soya chunks recipe will give you a simple yet delicious and flavorful curry made with just pantry staples.
-It is made much the same way as any other curry but with a higher amount of spices, as meal maker tastes bland and require more spices.
+It is made much the same way like any other curry but with a higher amount of spices, as meal maker tastes bland and require more spices.

 I have used coconut to make the gravy which can be easily substituted with cashews, soaked & peeled almonds or coconut milk.
 The color of your gravy will differ based on the ingredients used.

 My Mom always made soya chunks gravy to serve as a side with vegetable pulao, ghee rice, peas pulao, biryani and kuska rice.
-Her soya chunks curry always had bay leaf and many other whole spices in it to mimic the strong non-vegetarian flavours.
+Her soya chunks curry always had bay leaf and many other whole spices in it to mimic the strong non-vegetarian flavors.
+So you may experiment with bay leaf, cloves and cinnamon for stronger flavors.

-Soya chunks kurma
+More Soya chunks recipes

-Meal maker stir fry
+Meal Maker stir fry

-Meal maker keema curry
+Meal Maker keema curry

-How To Make Soya Chunks Curry
+How to make Soya Chunks Curry (Stepwise Photos)

 1. Bring 3 cups water to a boil in a large pot, add 1¼ cups soya chunks.
 You can add more or less it is just fine.
 Let sit till they turn soft.
 Meanwhile chop onions and prepare the rest of the ingredients.
 Do not leave the soya chunks for long time as some brands of chunks turn soggy.